 The restructuring of GM could distract the company from the development of its auto.
 Glitches in driverless cars may also delay the market release of the company.
 But if management recognizes the resources needed to drive technology development, GM has an opportunity to succeed in ADAS space.

 The Mobility and Services Group of Aptiv makes software for automated driving.
-Its development of high-speed central compute platforms gives a competitive edge to the company.
-This fits the goal of having vehicle content that is more automated and connected.
+Its development of high-speed central computer platforms gives a competitive edge to the company.
+It fits the goal of having vehicle content that is more automated and connected.